allthingslinux/tux/docs/content/dev/self_hosting.md

 2. Copy the `.env.example` file to `.env` and fill in the required values.

-3. Copy the `config/settings.yml.example` file to `config/settings.yml` and fill in the required values.
+3. Copy the `.env.example` file to `.env` and fill in the required values.

 4. Start the bot